 What are the use-cases of RPA for SAP?

 Not only can RPA be effective for automating processes within SAP, it is also effective for automating interfaces with other systems.
 RPA can also interact with various other software such as MS Office.
-Here are just a few common use case examples for Robotic Process Automation in SAP:
+Here are just a few common use case examples for RPA in SAP:

 • Creation of Purchase Orders, Goods Issue and Updating Delivery Status